nicoboyce/ds/_posts/2024-05-27-quick-wins-getting-started-with-zendesk-api.md

 It's not obvious but this is how to do it.
 You just choose "basic auth" and add /token to the username, which will be the email address for your Zendesk account.
 The password is the token.

-For example if your email address is nico@deltastring.com (probably not because that's my email address) set your Basic Auth username to be "nico@deltastring.com/token" and the password to be the token string.
+For example if your email address is {{ site.email }} (probably not because that's my email address) set your Basic Auth username to be "{{ site.email }}/token" and the password to be the token string.

 ![Connecting to Zendesk in Postman.](/public/img/postman.png) *Connecting to Zendesk in Postman.*